-Back to homeschool is in full swing, and there are articles to read, decisions to make, and curriculum to acquire.
+Every year (and sometimes in the middle of it) we take a look at our homeschool and start evaluating and planning.
+There are articles to read, decisions to make, and curriculum to acquire.
 And it’s all a complete waste of time.
-At least, it is if you don’t have a vision for your homeschool and a clear mission to help you carry it out.
+At least, it is if you don’t have a vision and a clear homeschool mission statement to help you carry it out!

 What happens when you start planning your homeschool year without a vision?
 What will you get when you make decisions apart from a mission?
 Chaos, mostly.